Clean Code for IT Specialists: Clean Programming from the Start

 - Use searchable names for important concepts

-Functions should be small and do only one thing – and do it very well.
-Ideally, a function should not exceed 20 lines and should handle only one level of abstraction.
+Functions should be small and do only one thing – and do it really well.
+A function should ideally have no more than 20 lines and handle only one level of abstraction.

 Principles for clean functions:

-- One function, one responsibility (Single Responsibility Principle)
+- One function, one task (Single Responsibility Principle)

 - Few parameters (ideally 0-3)